opencoff/sigtool/README.md

         bytes key = 4;      // AEAD encrypted key
     }
 ```

+The SHA256 sum covers the fixed-length and variable-length headers.

 The encrypted data immediately follows the headers above.
 Each encrypted
 chunk is encoded the same way: